lzdrojewski/cat_herder/README.md

 ## How Do I Measure the Success of Our Team
 - Team health and everyone's well-being is high.
 - Customer's quantitative and qualitative feedback about the software we ship is positive.
-- We're strong contributors to Jack Henry's objectives/goals.
+- We're strong contributors to bigger picture objectives/goals.

 ## How Am I Going to Review Your Performance
 - You foster a diverse and inclusive team environment where everyone has a strong sense of belonging.
 - You're productive and results-oriented.
 - You're a good communicator within the team.
-- You collaborate effectively across Jack Henry.
+- You collaborate effectively across other teams.
 - You're a reliable decision-maker.
 - You're a willing learner and seek to improve yourself.
 - You're a team player that develops productive and meaningful relationships at all levels.

 ## My Ideal Team
 - Has a strong sense of belonging.
-- Takes control of, and responsibility for, our own destiny in alignment with Jack Henry’s objectives.
+- Takes control of, and responsibility for, our own destiny in alignment with team objectives.
 - Has each other's back.
 - Holds each other accountable.
 - Expects excellence in themselves and then in others.